Clinical and Translational Science (CTSC) - Professional Master's

 The program is ideal for individuals who seek to advance their careers in clinical and translational research without the necessity of conducting a thesis or independent research.

 Scholars in the Professional Master’s Degree Program in Clinical and Translational Science will gain competencies through carefully selected didactic coursework and a custom final project (non-thesis).
-Optionally, program electives can be focused in one of five concentration areas including:
+Optionally, program electives can be focused in one of five concentration areas including: Biomedical Ethics, Clinical Trials, Individualized Medicine, Mixed Methods Research, and Quantitative Research Methods.

 Application

 Candidates must complete a Professional Master’s Degree Application form.
 This form is available on the MCGSBS Master’s Programs intranet site.
-Supporting documents include a program fee agreement form, transcripts from previous colleges and two letters of recommendation - one preferred from your direct supervisor/manager.
+Supporting documents include a program fee agreement form, transcripts from previous colleges, and two letters of recommendation - one preferred from your direct supervisor/manager.

 Eligibility

-Enrollment is restricted to current Mayo employees/appointees and is available at all three sites: Arizona, Florida, and Minnesota, as well as the Mayo Clinic Health System.
+Enrollment is restricted to current Mayo employees/appointees and is available at all three sites: Arizona, Florida, and Minnesota, as well as Mayo Clinic Health System.
 Visiting clinicians, research trainees, and research collaborators are not eligible.

-Applicants must have received a bachelor’s degree from an accredited college or university, must have taken appropriate undergraduate science courses to adequately prepare for the Master’s program, must have a minimum undergraduate grade point average that demonstrates a record of academic excellence.
+Applicants must have received a bachelor’s degree from an accredited college or university, must have taken appropriate undergraduate science courses to adequately prepare for the Master’s program, and must have a minimum undergraduate grade point average that demonstrates a record of academic excellence.

 Time Requirement